Best Coal Handling Plant Consultant in Odisha

 COAL CRUSHING & SCREENING PLANT

 The more of this waste material that can be removed from coal, the lower its total ash content, the greater its market value and the lower its transportation costs.
-The coal delivered from the mine that reports to the coal preparation plant is called run-of-mine, or ROM, coal.
-This is the raw material for the CPP, and consists of coal, rocks, middlings, minerals and contamination.
-Contamination is usually introduced by the mining process and may include machine parts, used consumables and parts of ground engaging tools.
+The coal delivered from the mine that reports to the coal preparation plant is called run-of-mine (ROM) coal.
+This is the raw material for the CPP and consists of coal, rocks, middlings, minerals, and contamination.
+Contamination is usually introduced by the mining process and may include machine parts, used consumables, and parts of ground engaging tools.
 ROM coal can have a large variability of moisture and maximum particle size.
+As the Best Coal Handling Plant Consultant in Odisha, we ensure efficient processing, optimized plant design, and improved coal quality for maximum performance and profitability.

 Coal needs to be stored at various stages of the preparation process, and conveyed around the CPP facilities.
 Coal handling is part of the larger field of bulk material handling, and is a complex and vital part of the CPP.